zoercai/zoercai.github.io/_posts/2016-09-05-measure-life.md

 Most of us think that the important ethical decisions in our lives will be delivered with a blinking red neon sign : CAUTION: IMPORTANT DECISION AHEAD.
 Never mind how busy we are or what the consequences might be.
 Almost everyone is confident that in those moments of truth, he or she will do the right thing.
 After all, how many people do you know who believe they do not have integrity?

 The problem is, life seldom works that way.
 It comes with no warning signs.
-Instead, dos of us will face a series of small, everyday decisions that rarely seem like they have high stakes attached.
+Instead, most of us will face a series of small, everyday decisions that rarely seem like they have high stakes attached.
 But over time, they can play out far more dramatically.

 ## Marginal thinking — "Just this once…"

 When a company is faced with making an investment in future innovation, it usually crunches the numbers to decide what to do from the perspective of its existing operations.
-Based on how those numbers play out, it may decide to forego the investment if they marginal upside is not worth the marginal cost of undertaking the investment.
+Based on how those numbers play out, it may decide to forego the investment if the marginal upside is not worth the marginal cost of undertaking the investment.
 But there’s a big mistake buried in that thinking.

 And that’s the trap of marginal thinking.
 You can see the immediate costs of investing, but its’ really hard to accurately see the costs of not investing.
 When you decide that the upside of investing in the new product isn’t substantial enough while you still have a perfectly acceptable existing product, you aren’t taking into account a future in which somebody else brings the new product to market.
 You’re assuming everything else — specifically, the money you make on the old product — will continue forever exactly as it has up until now.
 A company may not see any consequences of that decision for some time.
 It might not get “caught’ in the short term if a competitor doesn’t get ahead.
 But the company that makes all its decision through this marginal cost lens will, eventually, pay the price.
 So often this is what causes successful companies to keep from investing in their future, and, ultimately, to fail.
 The same is true of people, too.